rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the week 3 quiz.

 **Thoughts:** I didn't actually start using TensorFlow today, although I did get to see a video about how it works.
 The real TensorFlowing starts tomorrow.

+### Day 75: 3 June 2017

+**Today's Progress**: Started the TensorFlow programming exercise.

+**Thoughts:** I'm liking TensorFlow so far.
+Writing out the cost function for my neural networks just got a whole lot easier!
+Plus, I got to use the Python matrix multiplication operator for the first time ever.